justdmitry/AtomicAssetsClient/AdvancedReadme.md

 ## Configure HttpClient

-AtomicClient requests named instance from HttpClientFactory, so configure than named instance:
+AtomicClient requests named instance from HttpClientFactory, so configure that named instance:

 ```csharp
 services.AddHttpClient(new AtomicClientOptions().HttpClientName).ConfigureHttpClient(...)